AgentGA: Evolving Code Solutions in Agent-Seed Space: Experiments

 \subsection{Computational Cost}

 Appendix~\ref{app:trajectory} traces one \casestudycompetition{} agent invocation in detail.
 That run took 56 steps over 15\,min\,10\,s, consumed 1.87\,M prompt tokens and 34,252 completion tokens, and produced five scored experiments.
 These figures are illustrative rather than benchmark-wide averages, but they make clear that autonomous agent search is substantially more expensive than artifact-centric generation.
+At the benchmark level, the reported configuration produces $\fevalpopsize{}\!\times\!\fevaltrainruns{}\!=\!\fevalevalsperiter{}$ scored evaluations per outer iteration, for a benchmark-wide total of \fevaltotalevals{} scored evaluations across the \completedcount{} competitions; per-competition iteration counts and eval totals are tabulated in Appendix~\ref{app:fevals}.